Bald Archy Prize

 The Bald Archy is an Australian art prize, which parodies the prestigious portraiture award, the Archibald Prize.
 It usually includes cartoons or humorous works making fun of Australian celebrities.

 History

 It was founded in 1994 by theatre director and actor Peter Batey, it is judged by Maude, Batey's cockatoo.
+The winning 2023 portrait featured Batey flying through a cloud filled sky on the back of Maud the cockatoo.

+When asked about the prizes' choice of judge, Batey states: